-- P5 Vehicular access provided for each development site to provide:
+- P5.1 Vehicular access provided for each development site to provide:

 - vehicle access safety;

-- reduced impact of access points on the streetscape;
+- · reduced impact of access points on the streetscape;

-- legible access;
+- · legible access;

 - pedestrian safety;

-- minimal crossovers; and
+- · minimal crossovers; and

 - high quality landscaping features.

+- P5.2 Development with potential to be subdivided to create 20 or more green title, strata or survey strata lots provides legible internal and external connections to the surrounding road network and accommodates traffic movement and volume, visitor parking, pedestrian access, street shade trees, utility services and access for waste collection and emergency service vehicles.

-- C5.1 Access to on-site car parking spaces to be provided: - where available, from a right-of-way available for lawful use to access the relevant lot and which is adequately paved and drained from the property boundary to a constructed street; - from a secondary street where no right-of-way exists; or - from the primary street frontage where no secondary street or right-ofway exists. - C5.2 Driveways to primary or secondary street provided as follows: - driveways serving four dwellings or less not narrower than 3m at the street boundary; - no driveway wider than 6m at the street boundary and driveways in aggregate no greater than 9m for any one property. - C5.3 Driveways shall be: - no closer than 0.5m from a side lot boundary or street pole; - no closer than 6m to a street corner or the point at which a carriageway begins to deviate;
+- C5.1 Access to on site car parking spaces to be provided: - where available, from a communal street or right-of-way available for lawful use to access the relevant site and which is adequately paved and drained from the property boundary to a constructed street; or - from a secondary street where no right-of-way or communal street exists; or - from the primary street frontage where no secondary street, right-of way, or communal street exists. - C5.2 Driveways to primary or secondary street provided as follows: - driveways serving four dwellings or less not narrower than 3m at the street boundary; - no driveway wider than 6m at the street boundary and driveways in aggregate no greater than 9m for any one property.